PX4/PX4-Autopilot/nuttx/configs/README.txt

   development kit, Z8F6423 part, and the Zilog ZDS-II Windows command line tools.
 The development environment is Cygwin under WinXP.

+configs/zp214xpa
+  This port is for the NXP LPC2148 as provided on the The0.net ZPA213X/4XPA development board.
+Includes support for the UG-2864AMBAG01 OLED also from The0.net

 Configuring NuttX
 ^^^^^^^^^^^^^^^^^